Treatment Allocation under Uncertain Costs: Optimal Allocation under Budget Constraints

-At first glance, the problem of estimating a ratio of covariances as in \eqref{eq:rho_obs} may seems like an explicit but potentially difficult statistical problem.
-However, there is a useful connection between the the statistical task of estimating \eqref{eq:rho_obs}, and that of estimating a (conditional) local average treatment effect using an instrumental variable \citep*{angrist1996identification,durbin1954errors}.
-Specifically, suppose we have independent and identically distributed samples $(X_i, \, \, Y_i, \, T_i, \, Z_i)$ where the $X_i$ are covariates, $T_i$ is a (potentially endogenous) treatment, $Y_i$ is an outcome, and $Z_i$ is an (exogenous) instrument.
-In this setting and under further assumptions discussed in \citet*{imbens1994identification}, the (conditional) local average treatment effect,

-is a natural measure of the causal effect of the endogenous treatment $T_i$ on the outcome $Y_i$.
-Several authors, including \citet{abadie2003semiparametric}, \citet{angrist2008mostly}, \citet{chernozhukov2018double}, \citet*{athey2019generalized} and \citet*{wang2018instrumental}, have then used this instrumental variables setting as motivation for developing methods that boil down to estimating a ratio of conditional covariances $\lambda(x)$ as in \eqref{eq:late}.
+At first glance, the problem of estimating a ratio of covariances as in Proposition \ref{prop:unconf} may seem like an explicit but potentially difficult statistical problem.
+However, there is a useful connection between the statistical task of estimating this ratio, and the task of estimating a (conditional) local average treatment effect using an instrumental variable \citep*{angrist1996identification,durbin1954errors}.
+Specifically, suppose we have independent and identically distributed samples $(X_i, \, Y_i, \, T_i, \, Z_i)$ where the $X_i$ are pre-treatment covariates, $T_i$ is a (potentially endogenous) treatment, $Y_i$ is an outcome, and $Z_i$ is an (exogenous) instrument.
+In this setting and under further assumptions discussed in \citet*{imbens1994identification}, the (conditional) local average treatment effect, $\lambda(x) = \Cov{Y_i, \, Z_i \cond X_i = x}/\Cov{T_i, \, Z_i \cond X_i = x}$ is a natural measure of the causal effect of the endogenous treatment $T_i$ on the outcome $Y_i$.
+Several authors, including \citet{abadie2003semiparametric}, \citet{angrist2008mostly}, \citet{chernozhukov2018double}, \citet*{athey2019generalized} and \citet*{wang2018instrumental}, have then used this instrumental variables setting as motivation for developing methods that boil down to estimating a ratio of conditional covariances as in $\lambda(x)$.

-The upshot is that, although our problem and that of treatment effect estimation with instruments are conceptually very different, they both reduce to statistically equivalent ratio estimation problems: Despite divergent derivations and motivations, there is no difference between the statistical targets \eqref{eq:rho_obs} and \eqref{eq:late}.
-Thus, we can take any method for estimating $\lambda(x)$ in \eqref{eq:late}, and turn it into an estimator for $\rho(x)$ in \eqref{eq:rho_obs} by simply plugging in our treatment $W_i$ where the method expects an ``instrument'' $Z_i$, and plugging in our cost $C_i$ where it expects a ``treatment'' $T_i$.
+The upshot is that, although our problem and that of treatment effect estimation with instruments are conceptually very different, they both reduce to statistically equivalent ratio estimation problems: Despite divergent derivations and motivations, there is no difference between the statistical targets $\rho(x)$ in Proposition \ref{prop:unconf} and $\lambda(x)$.
+Thus, we can take any method for estimating $\lambda(x)$, and turn it into an estimator for $\rho(x)$ by simply plugging in our treatment $W_i$ where the method expects an ``instrument'' $Z_i$, and plugging in our cost $C_i$ where it expects a ``treatment'' $T_i$.